Thursday, August 6, 2015

 John Wesley Hall Grist Mill & Cotton Gin

-I ordered a small plate of catfish which included two small whole catfish, slaw, onion, baked potato, and hushpuppies.
-My husband ordered the seafood platter which included shrimp, clams, crab-cake, two small catfish, hushpuppies, baked potato, and slaw.
-We ate until we could eat no more and brought a large plate of food home for my husband's lunch tomorrow at work.
+I ordered a small plate of catfish, which included two small whole catfish, slaw, onion, baked potato, and hushpuppies.
+My husband ordered the seafood platter, which included shrimp, clams, crab cake, two small catfish, hushpuppies, baked potato, and slaw.
+We ate until we could no longer and brought a large plate of food home for my husband's lunch tomorrow at work.

 We still had time to get our pool water checked at CE Pools and get home before the rain started in for the night.
 Yea!
-Another great day trip!
+Another excellent day trip!

 Saturday, August 1, 2015